ZeusExMachina/Instagram-Clone/README.md

+# Instragram Clone IOT App
+Social media platform mobile IOT app, mimicking Instagram's main features.
+Solo Ionic React mobile app project from SWEN325 in 2021 at VUW.

-To run this Ionic application, follow these steps:
+# To run this Ionic application, follow these steps:
 1. Install Ionic, including Ionic Lab to see the app on a phone simulator
 2. Clone this repository
 3. Open the root of the project and install all dependencies by running the "npm i" command